 In other words, they are asking Jesus if he can reserve a place for them in heaven.

-This is not something that Jesus can do
+Is this something that Jesus can do?

 But Jesus is not God.